jftuga/github_actions_notes/README.md

     - '!filename.js'
 ```

-Note that you can use `paths-ignore` but not at the same time that you use `paths`:
+You can also use `paths-ignore` but not at the same time that you use `paths`:

 ```yml
    paths-ignore: